drahosj/308labs/lab-03/lab03.md

 - The interpreter will have one argument, the script that it will interpret.
 - If there is no argument, or the argument is not a script file, it should print out usage information before exiting
 - To determine if a file is not a script file, check the first line of the file to see if it is `#! /bin/cash`
 - If any errors are encountered during program execution, the program should print out error information and exit.
 - No segmentation faults should be allowed to occur.
 - The interpreter should be able to support the following types of commands in the script:
    a) `cd`
    b) `pwd`
    c) `export`
    d) `echo`
-   e) any program that is either user created (if given the path to it), or can be found in one of the directories specified in `$PATH`
+   e) any program that is either user created (if given the path to it), or can be found in one of the directories specified in `$PATH`[for example, the program `gedit` should be able to be executed from the interpreter, along with `anyopen` or even the interpreter that is the task for this lab]
 - The interpreter should be able to ignore all text following a comment
 - The interpreter should be able to run any command in the background(if the command has a `&` at the end of it), and when the background process is complete, a line should be printed in the following format: